 Seedpods - immature tender seeds and pods can be eaten raw or cooked, used like green beans.

-Common names include hyacinth bean, bonavist bean/pea, dolichos bean, seim bean, lablab bean, Egyptian kidney bean, Indian bean, bataw, Australian pea
+Also known as hyacinth bean, bonavist bean/pea, dolichos bean, seim bean, lablab bean, Egyptian kidney bean, Indian bean, bataw, Australian pea

 **Purchasers are responsible for understanding and complying with all local laws, restrictions, and regulations.
 For more information and a list of restricted plants and seeds, please visit the USDA's composite list of Federal and State noxious weeds.
 The extent Amkha Seed LLC can be held liable for damages is limited to replacement of the item, or a refund of the purchase price (within 30 days of purchase).
 Click here for more information.